LedgerHQ/app-openpgp/README.md

 ### Unit Tests

-Those tests are available in the directory `unit-tests`.
-Please see the corresponding [README](unit-tests/README.md) to compile and run them.
+Those tests are available in the directory `tests/unit`.
+Please see the corresponding [README](tests/unit/README.md) to compile and run them.

 ### Manual Tests

-Those tests are available in the directory `manual-tests`.
+Those tests are available in the directory `tests/manual`.
 This consists in a helper script (`manual.sh`) corresponding to different cases described in the document [Quick tests](doc/developer/quick-test.md).

 ## Documentation